Lucia, California: Indigenous people

-The land may have first been occupied the Salinan Antonianos subtribe who are believed to have lived on the coast and inland as far north as Soledad.
-It's believed the northern limit of the tribe along the Santa Lucia Mountains is Junipero Serra Peak, east of Slates Hot Springs.
-The Salinan named it Pimkolam.
+The land may have first been occupied the Salinan Playano subtribe who are believed to have lived as far north as Slates Hot Springs, easterly over the Santa Lucia Mountains and Junipero Serra Peak, inland towards Soledad and as far south as what is now San Simeon.
+The shell middens left behind indicate that indigenous people lived in the area in numbers along the coast.
+Their main diet during the summer consisted of fish and shell fish, evidenced by the fine particles of shell present in the soil for a depth of several feet in areas where the Indians camped.
+The Salinan named the peak Pimkolam.
 The tribe's name is taken from the Salinas River, as the tribe did not appear to have a name for themselves.